andres-s/r-is-crazy/README.md

     *   Generics, group generics and internal generics all have different behaviours

-*   Within a package, if you want code in one `R` file to be referred to in another, the filenames need to be in alphabetical order.
+*   Within a package, if you want code in one `R` file to be executed in another (at package build time), the filenames need to be in alphabetical order.

 *   ```r
-    # according to docs, as.Date.character defaults to %Y-%m-%d formats, but it has a very relaxed about it...
+    # according to docs, as.Date.character defaults to %Y-%m-%d formats, but it is very relaxed about it...
     > as.Date('31/12/2000')
     [1] "0031-12-20"
     ```